-On The Usage of Tax Free Information
+Usage of Rate Status for Gross and Net Dividend rate

-With the implementation of SR 2005, the “Gross Dividend Rate” and “Net Dividend Rate” elements have become repetitive when used with a Rate Type Code [seq.
-E2 - :92J::GRSS// <> E2 / RateAndAmountDetails/ GrossDividendRate / RateTypeAndAmountAndRateStatus], so that it is possible to use a “Gross Dividend Rate” or a “Net Dividend Rate” with different “Rate Type Codes” simultaneously in the same cash movement iteration.
+The “Gross Dividend Rate” and “Net Dividend Rate” elements are repetitive when used with a Rate Type Code [seq.
+E2 - :92J::GRSS// <> E2 / RateAndAmountDetails/ GrossDividendRate / RateTypeAndAmountAndRateStatus], so that it is possible to use a “Gross Dividend Rate” or a “Net Dividend Rate” with different “Rate Type Codes” within the same cash movement to indicate the various component within the rate (e.g. the part coming from real estate – REES – or from capital – CAPO – etc).